RickWeber/100-days-of-code/r1-log.md

 tidygraph.
 But the dataset I'm working on is just enormous, so it's taking forever.
 I should use a restricted dataset, but it's in the middle of a bunch of calculations and I think I should just let it run overnight.

+### R1D65 2020-11-16

+It failed!
+I didn't have the right libraries loaded and it decided not to fail until the very end.
+I'm also coming to realize that the random walk centrality measure takes forever to run.

+### R1D66 2020-11-17

+Just spent some time streaming my streamlining of the wikipedia code.
+It still takes a lot of time to run through.
+It's downloading thousands (millions) of pages and stripping them for links.
+I've got an iteration of it running that will go through 5 levels.
+Starting from graph theory, then anything linked to by that, anything linked to by those, etc. There are only 6 million articles, so I guess that's the limit.
+I wonder if I might accidentally get the whole link structure of English wikipedia?
+We'll see, I guess.

+### R1D67 2020-11-18

+Didn't get much done.
+Tweaked the R code which failed last night.
+It's been running for a few hours.
+Fingers crossed.

+### R1D68 2020-11-19

+A slow morning, but an important skill: error exceptions in R. Hopefully that's what's necessary to get my R wiki network data working properly.
+I looked at yesterday's progress and it gets a 404 error before giving me back nothing at all.
+So now it's going to try getting links and if it fails return an empty vector.
+It's running now, hopefully by tomorrow I'll have some results!